People Go Nuts In These 'Am I The Jerk?' Stories

 All in all, I pay about $350 a month in bills.
 My fiance pays the rest.
 He pays about maybe $1400 on house bills.

 I also work and he does.
 He makes a lot more, 100k a year, I’m a server making 30k.
-To make up the difference, I do all the cooking and most all cleaning and all the laundry.
+To make up the difference, I do all the cooking and most of the cleaning, and all the laundry.

 He does not help.
 Our cell phones are due for an upgrade.
 He assumed I would pay the increased plan amount, which I agreed… and he also thinks I should pay for the phones, since they’re going to be put on the bill instead of paying outright.